home-assistant/home-assistant.io/source/_integrations/airgradient.markdown

 ## Available configuration entities

 The integration provides a few configuration entities to customize the device experience.
-The settings are only applied to the device when the configuration source is set to local.
+The settings are only available when the configuration source is set to local.
 The following entities are supported:

 - Display temperature unit
+- Display brightness
+- LED bar brightness